epam/fonda/README.md

 > For example, `global_config_RnaExpression_Fastq_v1.1.txt` may list out the databases, tools and parameters for a particular `RnaExpression_Fastq` pipeline version 1.
 Later on, `global_config_RnaExpression_Fastq_v1.2.txt` may be prepared for another `RnaExpression_Fastq` pipeline version 2.
 In the second config the required databases, tools and parameters might be quite different from the first one.
 > Therefore, all potential databases, tools and parameter options for each available workflow shall be listed out to make sure users can take the full advantage of using Fonda in different projects.

 To control the line-endings behavior the `line_ending` option was introduced in the `[Pipeline_Info]` section.
 The option can be specified as `LF` (Unix-style end-of-line marker) or `CRLF` (Windows-style end-of-line marker) value.
-If the option is not specified, the system line separator was set as the default one.
+If the option is not specified, the `LF` line separator was set as the default one.

 **`-study_config`** file - sets a configuration file for a particular study - for cases when a specific study is selected to perform the NGS data analysis.
 In this config file, there is 1 section - [Series_Info].
 Required parameters for each workflow: